decentraland/gltf-validator-ts/examples/README.md

-# Enhanced GLTF Validator Examples
+# GLTF Validator (TypeScript) Examples

-This directory contains practical examples showing how to use the Enhanced GLTF Validator in different scenarios.
+This directory contains practical examples showing how to use GLTF Validator (TypeScript) in different scenarios.

 ## Examples